unixorn/notes/Monitorama/2018/notes.md

 - [ ] Build on-call simulator for new engineers, help learn the environmenty in low-stakes scenario with real-world situations
 - [ ] Think through achievable projects for new engineers
 - [ ] Starting building anything you're learning as soon as possible!
-- [ ] Think through how we can enable SlackBots to increase productivity
+- [ ] Think through how we can enable Slack-Bots to increase productivity
+- [ ] Build context into alerting (Docoumentation?
+Past similar events?
+Query for recent changes?)

 ## Day 1